 - Most quality outdoor wooden cabinets are a more expensive option (for example, teak is a pricey material)

 Outdoor Kitchen Cabinets Polymer

 If you’re worried about the seasons wreaking havoc on your exterior kitchen cabinets, fear not – polymer (also referred to as high-density Polyethylene or HDPE) is a durable material.
 Initially fabricated for marine usage, this extremely tough plastic-like substance includes benefits such as UV inhibitors to protect against the sunlight’s harmful rays, while its ease of maintenance makes it a no-brainer for weekend warriors.
 Although polymer outdoor kitchen cabinets are more affordable there are a number of drawbacks to polymer for exterior cabinets.
 First off, let’s look at the advantages of polymer kitchen cabinets:

-- Offers ease of maintenance and simple clean-up
+- Offers ease of maintenance and a simple cleaning surface

 - Resistant to sun, rain, saltwater and snow; non-corrosive